 Free tickets for medical professionals, scientists, and those working in healthcare

-Thanks to generous donor support, we are offering complimentary tickets to medical professionals, scientists, and healthcare professionals at select screenings of Unrest at Laemmle Theaters in Santa Monica & Pasadena.
+Thanks to the generous support of a donor, we are offering complimentary tickets to medical professionals, scientists, and healthcare professionals at select screenings of Unrest at the BFI London Southbank.
 Please fill out this form to request tickets or scroll down to learn more about the film.

 Twenty-eight year-old Jennifer Brea is working on her PhD at Harvard and months away from marrying the love of her life when she gets a mysterious fever that leaves her bedridden and looking for answers.
 Disbelieved by doctors yet determined to live, she turns her camera on herself and discovers a hidden world of millions confined to their homes and bedrooms by ME, commonly known as chronic fatigue syndrome.